 How We Found the Best and Cheapest Pet Insurance for Cats

-MoneyGeek analyzed 20 major pet insurance providers across the United States to identify the best and cheapest cat insurance.
-We focused our analysis on three key areas, mainly affordability, customer experience and coverage details.
+MoneyGeek reviewed 20 major pet insurance companies in the U.S. to find the best and most affordable options for cat owners.
+Our analysis focused on three key areas: affordability, customer experience and coverage details.

 How We Rate Each Provider